Third-party shopping carts — the Cart Upload command

 <input type="hidden" name="upload" value="1">

-item added to the cart.
-The first item in the cart must be defined
+You must define the first item in the cart with

-_x value by 1 to have PayPal recognize each item.
-Skipping one or more numbers in the sequence causes PayPal to ignore items..
-For example, if you skip from item #1 to item #3 without defining an item #2, PayPal ignores the third item.
+xvalue by 1 to have PayPal recognize each item.
+Skipping one or more numbers in the sequence causes PayPal to ignore items.
+For example, if you skip item 1 to item 3 without defining item 2, PayPal ignores the third item.

-The minimum required HTML for your post to PayPal looks similar to that shown below.
+The following example shows the minimum required HTML for your post to PayPal.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post"> <input type="hidden" name="cmd" value="_cart"> <input type="hidden" name="upload" value="1"> <input type="hidden" name="business" value="firstname.lastname@example.org"> <input type="hidden" name="item_name_1" value="Item Name 1"> <input type="hidden" name="amount_1" value="1.00"> <input type="hidden" name="shipping_1" value="1.75"> <input type="hidden" name="item_name_2" value="Item Name 2"> <input type="hidden" name="amount_2" value="2.00"> <input type="hidden" name="shipping_2" value="2.50"> <input type="submit" value="PayPal"> </form>

 Setting currency in the cart